RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

 ^^^^^^^^^^^^^^^^

-If you want X-windows graphics to be forwarded through your ssh connection, then you should use the :tt:`-X` option in your ssh command:
+If you want X-windows graphics to be forwarded through your ssh connection, then you should use the :tt:`-X` option in your ssh command, for example one of the following:

   .. code-block:: console

      ssh -X panteater@hpc3.rcic.uci.edu
-	    or
      ssh -X hpc3.rcic.uci.edu -l panteater

+.. _filezilla duo:

 Using FileZilla and DUO
 ------------------------